-Safe to eat cookie dough!
-This edible cookie dough recipe is made with cooked flour and with no eggs so it’s delicious and safe tp eat.
+Edible cookie dough!
+This edible chocolate chip cookie dough recipe is made with heat-treated flour and with no eggs so you can safely give in to your cookie dough craving!

 How to make edible cookie dough

-In a large mixing bowl, beat the butter and sugars together until well-combined, and then mix in the vanilla.
+Step 2: In a large mixing bowl, beat the butter and sugars together with an electric mixer, either a hand mixer or a stand mixer, until well-combined, and then mix in the vanilla.

-I don’t recommend baking this cookie dough because it’s missing key ingredients like a leavening agent.
+I don’t recommend baking this cookie dough because it is missing key ingredients like a leavening agent and lacks eggs.

 If you’ve tried this edible cookie dough recipe, don’t forget to rate the recipe and leave me a comment below.
 I love to hear from people who’ve made my recipes!